The following deficiencies fall into this category:

 Where there are multiple grounds for opposition, if the facts, evidence and arguments for one ground are sufficiently indicated, the opposition is admissible even if the facts, evidence and arguments in support of the other grounds are submitted belatedly.
 Such belated facts, evidence and arguments are in that event dealt with in accordance with E‑VI, 2.
 Owing to the length of the opposition period (nine months), however, in order to expedite the opposition proceedings, it is recommended that a single copy of any written evidence indicated in the notice of opposition be submitted as soon as possible and ideally with the notice of opposition.

 Otherwise, if his opposition is admissible, the opponent will be invited to supply such evidence as soon as possible and as a rule within two months.
-If the documents thus requested are neither enclosed nor filed within the time limit set, the Opposition Division may decide not to take into account any arguments based on them.
-(As regards facts or evidence not submitted in due time and arguments presented at a late stage see E‑V, 2 and E‑II, 8.6.)
+If the documents thus requested are neither enclosed nor filed within the time limit set, the opposition division may decide not to take into account any arguments based on them.
+(As regards facts or evidence not submitted in due time and arguments presented at a late stage see E‑VI, 2, and E‑III, 8.6.)